Importing a Custom Robot

 <gm.DATA_PATH>/omnigibson-robot-assets/models/<name>/usd/<name>.usda.

-Create the Robot Class
+Register the Robot

 -